 Next, shaping equipment like press brakes and rollers bend and form the flat pieces into their final shapes.
 Finally, welding machines are used to join the individual components, creating strong and seamless bonds.
 This entire workflow is part of a comprehensive design and engineering process that ensures every piece is crafted to exact specifications.

-Critical Safety Gear and Protocols
+Safety First: Essential Gear and Best Practices

 In a workshop filled with powerful tools and intense heat, safety is the most important tool of all.
 Professional fabricators adhere to strict safety protocols to protect themselves and maintain the integrity of their work.
 This starts with wearing the right personal protective equipment (PPE), including auto-darkening welding helmets to shield their eyes, heavy-duty gloves, and flame-resistant clothing.